How to Throw a Baseball, Part 1: The Four Seam Grip

 Easier than you think.

-This is something you can practice just sitting around your house by throwing the ball up catching it and getting to a proper 4seam grip as quickly as possible.
+This is something you can practice just sitting around your house by throwing the ball up catching it… being sure find the proper 4seam grip as quickly as possible.

 I hope this article helps you to throw harder and more accurately by getting the proper hold on the ball.
 Next I will talk more about the mechanics of the throw.
 I invite you to comment or ask questions below.
 Play Hard!